AdobeDocs/campaign-classic.en/help/campaign/using/accessing-marketing-campaigns.md

 ![](assets/campaign_web_interface_validation.png)

 You can also use the link contained in the notification messages.
-For more on this, refer to [this section](../../campaign/using/marketing-campaign-approval.md#checking-and-approving-deliveries).
+For more on this, refer to [Checking and approving deliveries](../../campaign/using/marketing-campaign-approval.md#checking-and-approving-deliveries).